 If you are concerned about threatening behavior or a disturbing situation that is NOT an emergency event, contact the University of Mary Washington Police Department.
-In non-emergency situations you may also call a member of the VPT or TAT team to discuss the circumstances of the situation and initiate a report.
+In non-emergency situations, you may use the UMW Reporting Form.
+You can also call a member of the VPT or TAT team to discuss the circumstances of the situation and initiate a report.
 Visit http://students.umw.edu/threatassessment/for more information and email addresses for team members or call the Office of Student Affairs at 540-654-1062.